-Students may make one copy of materials placed on Course Reserve for them in a library or tutoring center.
+Students may make one copy of materials placed on Course Reserve for them in the library.
 The copy may only be used for personal use, and additional copies may not be made for distribution to others.

 Students may print one copy of articles found in an online database for their personal use.